To help you with simplifying scrapbooking, here are the items that are necessary to get started and the process to begin your hobby:

-The entire process is very simple, doesn’t require any specialized skills, and even young children can do it.
+The entire process is very easy, doesn't require any specialized skills, and even young children can do it.
 All in all, here is a breakdown on how to build your very own page quickly and easily.

 First and foremost, begin the process by selecting photos on the theme, idea, or event you've decided to work on.
 Perhaps you want to showcase a certain vacation or your child's first birthday celebration.
 Or maybe you want to create a scrapbook for a friend or family member.
 During the creation process, plan on using your photos as a narration of the theme.